qubeio/hypr-gnome/README.md

 An Example of an exceptions.txt can be found in the repo.

+Ignoered applications will be opened screen centered and kept above all other windows.
+These applications can be moved across the screen in floating mode.

 #### Adjusting inner and/or outer Window Gaps / Margins

 You can adjust the window gap margins (inner gaps between windows, outer gaps horizontal as well as vertical) in the Settings panel of Simple Tiling (which can be found in the Gnome Extension Application).